Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 [Whittaker's Lagoon, near Moree, NSW, June 2012]

-Lateral view of an immature White-necked Heron
+Lateral view of a White-necked Heron in non-breeding plumage in flight

 [Narrabri Lake, NSW, July 2010]